Antonia Joy Wilson: Career

-Antonia Joy Wilson has performed extensively in Europe and North America, and has previously served as artistic director and Conductor for the Midland Symphony Orchestra (2008-2011); Guest Conductor for the San Francisco Sinfonietta (2003-2008); Principal Guest Conductor for the Bulgarian National Radio Symphony Orchestra (2001-2003).
+Antonia Joy Wilson has performed extensively in Europe and North America, and has previously served as Artistic Director & Conductor with Midland Center for the Arts: Midland Symphony Orchestra (2008-2011); Guest Conductor for the San Francisco Sinfonietta (2003-2008); Resident Principal Guest Conductor for the Bulgarian National Radio Symphony Orchestra (2001-2003).
 In addition, she has been conductor for the Imperial Symphony Orchestra in Florida (1998-2001), the Jefferson Symphony Orchestra in Colorado (1994-1999), and the Livingston Symphony Orchestra in New Jersey (1990-1994), among others.
 She has held several guest conductor positions and tour engagements in Latin America, Europe, Asia and North America.

 In 2011, she joined New York-based Shen Yun Performing Arts to serve as conductor for its international orchestra.

 Antonia Joy Wilson has been noted by several sources as an example of women gaining ground in the field of conducting, which has historically been dominated by men.
 She was one of several women noted in a Los Angeles Times article on women cracking the “glass podium” of conducting by being appointed to positions in major American orchestras.